-2 In this document, the terms "European political parties" and "European parties" both refer to "political parties at European level" as foreseen in Article 10.4 of the Treaty on European Union and regulated by Regulation 1141/2014.
+4 In this document, the terms "European political parties" and "European parties" both refer to "political parties at European level" as foreseen in Article 10.4 of the Treaty on European Union and regulated by Regulation 1141/2014.

-- functions traditionally devolved to political parties. - 7.
-However, in implementing this treaty requirement, the European legislator has opted for a unique form of political parties and party system, unlike any used by countries around the world, even in decentralised multi-level systems.
-Observations show that this choice has not, in practice, led the European political parties so created to fulfil the functions expected of them from the treaties. - 8.
-This submission aims at drawing from best practices, codified in the OSCE/ODIHR-Venice Commission Guidelines on Political Party Regulation and taken as examples from specific countries, in order to propose venues for reform for the proper implementation of this treaty requirement. - 9.
-Based on these best practices, this submission recommends the enhancement of European political parties through greater and more direct links to European citizens and stronger ties with their national member parties.
-Far from replacing national parties, European political parties must work in conjunction with them for the better representation of European citizens and a strengthened European democracy. - 10.
-In practice, this submission proposes 40 recommendations relating to the structure of the European party system including the definition and registration of parties, their governance, the respect of EU values, and the interplay between European and national political parties -, their financing including public and private funding, a level playing field for smaller and newer parties, and administrative simplification -, issues of transparency, and oversight and sanctions including the role of the Authority for European political parties and European political foundations (APPF). - 11.
+their national member parties.
+Far from replacing national parties, European political parties must work in conjunction with them for the better representation of European citizens and a strengthened European democracy.

+- 15. In practice, this submission proposes 40 recommendations relating to the structure of the European party system including the definition and registration of parties, their governance, the respect of EU values, and the interplay between European and national political parties -, their financing including public and private funding, a level playing field for smaller and newer parties, and administrative simplification -, issues of transparency, and oversight and sanctions including the role of the Authority for European political parties and European political foundations (APPF). - 16.
 Each section provides references to the OSCE/ODIHR-Venice Commission Guidelines, a selection of national best practices, and the recommendations themselves, each time linking to the relevant provisions of Regulation 1141/2014; additionally, the final comments will provide a more detailed presentation of the legal framework under Regulation 1141/2014 and an analysis of the consequences of the implementation of this framework.